Last updated: 15th May 2020

 Firstly, the idea of create.withcode.uk is to let students and teachers easily write, run, debug and share python code without needing user accounts to get started.
 It’s not out to make a profit or to harvest and sell personal data.

-There are some occasions where users may enter some personal data (e.g. entering your name to generate a python certificate).
+There are some occasions where users may enter some personal data (e.g. entering your name to generate a python certificate or joining in student competitions).
 This page tries to explain what data is collected, how it’s used and what rights you have regarding it.

 What data is collected?